About the college

 Library and IT services

-All rooms, including those at Merifield Complex, have network connections and there are computer rooms both at Merifield and on the main site, supported by full-time college IT staff.
-Printing facilities are available in the computer room on the main site and accessible from any personal computer via the college network.
+Printing facilities are available in the computer rooms on the main site and accessible from any personal computer via the college network, with printing costs charged to battels.

 Sport, music and college facilities

 The large graduate centre is available for the use of all Wadham graduates.
-It features a brand common room, with bar, reading area, several networked computers and printer/photocopier, TV room and seminar rooms, relaxation and study space.
-On the main college site graduates also have full use of the Moser Theatre, the student bar, refectory, gym and two music rooms.
+It features a common room, with bar, reading area, several networked computers and printer/photocopier, TV room and seminar rooms, relaxation and study space.
+Also on the main college site graduates have use of the Moser Theatre, the student bar, refectory and gym.

-The college has a sports ground in North Oxford, next to the Summertown accommodation, and the central college buildings include squash and badminton courts.
+The college has a sports ground in North Oxford, next to the Summertown accommodation, and the central college buildings include a gym and courts for squash and badminton.
 There is a shared college boathouse and punting facilities are available in the summer.
 The college's reputation in sports is strong across all abilities and levels of engagement.

 Facilities for students with disabilities

 Wadham welcomes students with disabilities.
-The college has two Disability Leads, a Disability Co-ordinator, a Tutor for Equality and strong links with the University's Disability Advisory Service, to whom any enquiries can be made in confidence.
-If you think that you might require adaptations to your accommodation on disability grounds, please contact Wadham’s Domestic Bursar.
+The college has two Disability Leads, a Disability Co-ordinator, a Tutor for Equality and Diversity and strong links with the University's Disability Advisory Service, to whom any enquiries can be made in confidence.
+If you think that you might require adaptations to your accommodation on disability grounds, please contact the Disability Co-ordinator.

 The graduate committee is friendly and always open to input and suggestions from its members.
-Graduates are encouraged to be active in all areas of college life and recent initiatives include the appointment of research associates to facilitate interdisciplinary studies, a graduate access scheme to support the college’s work with schools and colleges under-represented at Oxford, graduate study advisors to support the development of study skills, and the appointment of an artist-in-residence over the Easter vacation.
+Graduates are encouraged to be active in all areas of college life.
+Recent initiatives include reinstating a residential Reading Week, the appointment of research associates to facilitate interdisciplinary studies, an annual Supervisors' Dinner, study advisors from the MCR supporting the development of undergraduates' study skills, and a graduate scheme to support the college’s access work with schools and colleges under-represented at Oxford.